String attractors and bi-infinite words: Further work

 \section{Further work}

-We have completely characterised words on $\Z$ that admit a finite string attractor, and we found some properties for those that admit every arithmetic progression as string attractor.
+We completely characterised words on $\Z$ that admit a finite string attractor, and we found some properties of words that admit every arithmetic progression as string attractor.
 Are there any other infinite sets or structures such that words that admit this set as string attractor form a natural or interesting class?
+In a different direction, could the notion of pattern attractor prove useful in characterising other families of finite words, similarly to the existing literature on string attractors?

-The definition of string attractors can be naturally extended for two-dimensional infinite words.
-One easily sees that, as in dimension 1, having a finite string attractor heavily constraints the factor complexity.
-It would be interesting to characterise the configurations admitting such a string attractor.
-Are they necessarily periodic?
-Can this be used to emphasise a particular family of low-complexity configurations?
-Let us recall that, contrary to the one dimensional case, low-complexity words of dimension two are not well understood, as is highlighted by the infamous Nivat's Conjecture.
-Therefore, string attractors could provide an alternative approach to study these words.
+The definition of string (or pattern) attractor can be extended for higher-dimensional words~\cite{2D}.
+One easily sees that, as in dimension 1, having a finite attractor heavily constrains the factor complexity.
+In the process of generalising indistinguishable asymptotic pairs to higher dimensions, Barbieri and Labbé \cite{barbieri2025indistinguishable} provide examples of multidimensional Sturmian words that admit finite string attractors and their results hint that it could be an characterisation in a restricted case: see Question 1 in~\cite{barbieri2025indistinguishable}.
+We hope these notions prove useful in improving our understanding of low-complexity words which are not well-understood in higher dimension, as is highlighted by the infamous Nivat's Conjecture.